Rootthecause/DCDC/README.md

 <br>
 *Update June 24, 2025 <br>
-8 months after building the v9-3 the very first failure occured after a load was applied during normal operation.
+8 months after building the v9-3 the very first failure occured on my converter after a load was applied during normal operation above 575V input voltage.
+However, this issue did not occur to another teams's v9-3 replica so far (even running at 600V), despite being a repeatable issue on my own converter.
-Q11 (highside FET) had a permanent short, tripping F1 and damaging Q3.
-Normal operation was restored by replacing these components.
+On my converter the following happens: If the input voltage is above 575V the chance increases that Q11 (highside FET) or Q10 (lowside) are having a permanent short, tripping F1 and damaging Q3.
-It is unclear, whether this failure was a random one-off or something caused by a design flaw, leading to gradual destruction.
-It is recommended to have these components at stock.
-So far no other failures have been reported.
-There might be an issue with the gate resistors (R56/R58) currently at 4.7 Ω being too low.
-An older design which still operates uses 10 Ω. Using a higher value might lead to higher (but still acceptable) switching losses.
-I can't fully verify these losses at the moment due to time constraints - DM me on Reddit if you've tested it and are willing to share your efficiency results.
-Thanks!
+Normal operation can be restored by replacing these components until the input voltage was too high again.
+It especially happens during turn-on or applying loads.
+There are hints of increased rise/fall times during higher switching frequencies, which currently cannot be really explained.
+Read more about this issue [here](https://github.com/Rootthecause/DCDC/issues/8)
 <br>
 <br>